denismacm/Team32_HomeShare/ReadMe.md

 &emsp; &emsp;2.
 Clicking on the message button on the invitation card will create a popup, allowing you to message and response the user who invited you, indicating that you have accepted their invitation.
 This will remove all other invitations from your invitations page, except for the ones you have created. \
 &emsp; &emsp;3.
 Clicking on the remove button on an invitation card will remove that invitation off your list of invites, indicating that you have rejected the invitation.
 If you move to another page and come back, the invitation that you rejected will no longer be there. \
 &emsp; &emsp;4.
 You can also filter through your list of invites using the two dropdowns above which allow you to: \
 &emsp;&emsp;&emsp; &emsp;1.
-Sort by Name, Gender, Class Standing, Distance in miles, Number of Bedrooms, Number of Bathrooms, Price, and Maximum Number of Roommates. \
+Sort by "First Name", "Gender", "Class Standing", "Distance from USC (miles, filter by maximum)", "Number of Bedrooms", "Number of Bathrooms", "Price (filter by maximum)", "Number of Roommates", "Deadline Year YYYY (filter before)", or "Year Posted YYYY (filter before)". \
 &emsp;&emsp;&emsp; &emsp;2.
-Sort the above in ascending and descending order. \
+Sort the above in "ascending" or "descending" order. \
 &emsp;&emsp;&emsp; &emsp;3.
 Search bar will allow you to put in an input depending on what you select from the list of filter types specified in 1.

 ## Responses Page Directions